 Whether it’s coming home to a deep cleaned kitchen, or that time they did your dishes for you – follow that favourite childhood advice and say THANK YOU.
 Appreciating the little things your flatmate does (instead of focussing on their flaws) is a quick route to making them feel more valued.

 3. Actually spend time together

 Early starts and late finishes, conflicting social lives and schedules… it’s easy to end up becoming passing ships with the people you live with.
 Put a stop to it, and allocate some time for each other.
-Whether it’s a weekly house dinner, joint gym class or scheduled Netflix session, a little extra bonding time can do wonders for your flatmate relationship.
+Whether it’s a weekly house dinner or scheduled Netflix session, a little extra bonding time can do wonders for your flatmate relationship.